chunqiu5ba/Udacity-SDND/writeup.md

 ![alt text][image3]
 Then masked out the unwanted areas with a four sided polygon;
 ![alt text][image4]
-Run Hough Treansform on edge detected image is the next step
+Run Hough Transform on edge detected image is the next step
 ![alt text][image5]
 Finally combine the line image with its oringinal footage
 ![alt text][image6]